Tekalo/common-app-frontend/README.md

 ### `styles`

 Since we are using tailwind, you won't have to mess around in here very much.
 Tailwind expects styles to be applied in-line on the component or pages themselves.
+Currently this folder contains a globals.css that references tailwind and ports some custom conts into the tailwind project.

 ## Infrastructure & Deployment